felipecastilhos/github-actions/README.md

-# Testando aplicação node com GitHub Actions
+# Node.JS application with github actions.

 This project has been **ARCHIEVED**

 This was built to learn some useful github actions using a Node.JS application as example.

-Esse projeto tem como objetivo configurar um projeto Node com as seguintes especificações:

-- Uma aplicação rodando no express que diz que odeia o coronavirus
-- Yarn
-- Testes unitários com jest
-- Testes de rotas
-- Testes rodando no GitHub Actions
+I just give up building the application and started to practice with some of my Android Projects.

+---

+This is just an Node.JS applications that really hates the coronavirus.